DIRECTLab/carla-energy-consumption/docs/notes/carlaUE5_notes.md

     * Struggles to make turns nicely (swings too wide, hitting other vehicles and obstacles)

 ## TODOs
-1. Shut off background display to speed things up
-2. fix the charging pads, z-axis
+1. fix the charging pads, z-axis
-3. Figure out the Reinforcement learning plugin for Unreal Engine 5
+1. Figure out the Reinforcement learning plugin for Unreal Engine 5
-4. Speed up Carla!
+1. Speed up Carla!
+1. Fix the kenworth truck so it is driving well
+1. Add a working trailer to the kenworth
+  * How do we work with more than four wheels that move?

 ## Longterm Goals
 * Integrate reinforcement learning into Carla (through the PythonAPI)